Platform

 User token field — key name for the visitor ID (default: userToken)

-Pass the user ID from your widget
+Pass the user ID from the widget

 window.TalkiConfig = {